EvaGraceSmith/Reading-Notes/401/class-01.md

 * I want to gain the knowledge to write tests.

 * I want to gain confidence and skills in building servers.

+## Things I want to know more about:

+* How to build tests
+* What tools were used before Node.js?
+* Are there tools currently in development that might replace Node.js?